Reciprocal Risk Retention Group

-United Educators (UE) was one of the first and is one of the largest RRGs formed since Congress enacted this legislation.
-RRGs are a form of a captive insurance company, formed to meet the unique risk transfer need of a specific type of organization or business.
-Flexibility, responsiveness, and focus on the members of the group are the hallmarks of a well-run RRG.
+UE was one of the first and is one of the largest RRGs formed since Congress enacted this legislation.
+RRGs are a form of a captive insurance company, formed to meet the unique insurance needs of a specific type of organization or business.

 Unlike traditional commercial insurance companies, which are regulated in each state in which they do business, RRGs are licensed in one state and can serve members in all states.
 RRGs are expected to be experts in their specific market and to price insurance policies accurately.
-Because of the shared ownership and expertise, they have a strong and vested interest in the long-term success of the RRG.
-Consequently, RRG policy holders do not have access to state guaranty funds.
+Because of the shared ownership and expertise, they have a strong and vested interest in the RRG’s long-term success.
+Consequently, RRG policy holders don’t have access to state guaranty funds.

 UE’s form of ownership is a non-assessable reciprocal.
-This structure allows UE to segregate and separately account for each individual member’s capital investment in UE.
-As a reciprocal, UE is a for-profit association owned and governed by 1,300 independent schools, public school districts, public school pools, colleges, universities, and education associations.
-Each new UE member executes a subscriber’s agreement and power of attorney, appointing United Educators as its attorney-in-fact so it can exchange insurance risks with all other UE members.
+This structure allows UE to individually underwrite and separately account for each individual member’s capital investment in UE.
+As a reciprocal, UE is a for-profit association owned and governed by about 1,600 independent schools, public school districts, public school pools, colleges, universities, and education associations.
+Each new UE member executes a subscriber’s agreement and power of attorney, appointing UE as its attorney-in-fact so it can exchange insurance risks with all other UE members.